-- $100,000 in a three-year GIC
+- $20,000 in a GIC

-- contributed by Joe’s wife;
+- contributed by your spouse

-- $90,000 in a two-year GIC
+- $70,000 in another GIC

-- contributed by Joe himself;
+- contributed by yourself

-- held in Joe’s own (non-spousal)
+- held in your own (non-spousal) RRSP

-- = $190,000 of which $100,000 is covered
+- = $140,000 of which $100,000 is protected by CDIC

 What’s insured & why:

-The spousal and non-spousal RRSP have one owner – Joe – so they are combined ($190,000) and insured to a limit of $100,000.
+The GICs in the LIRA, spousal and non-spousal RRSPs in your name are covered within the RRSP insured category – so they are combined ($140,000) and protected up to a limit of $100,000.

 Have more questions about how CDIC deposit protection works?
 Check out our FAQs and info videos.